September 17, 2019

 When it comes to cancer screenings, some women might think, “Well, I don’t have any symptoms, so I don’t need them.”
 But that’s actually when you should get them.

 Cancer screenings should only be done when you display no symptoms.
 Otherwise, it’s not a screening test anymore; it’s a diagnostic test.
 That’s why you shouldn’t wait until you have a lump in your breast or blood in your stool.
 Because by the time you’re actually showing symptoms, the cancer might not be in its earliest, most treatable stages anymore.

-Starting at age 50: A colonoscopy every 10 years, a virtual colonoscopy every five years, a Cologuard test every three years or a fecal test (fecal occult blood test [FOBT] or fecal immunochemical test [FIT]) every year to check for colorectal cancer.
+- Starting at age 50: A colonoscopy every 10 years, a virtual colonoscopy every five years, or a fecal test (fecal occult blood test [FOBT] or fecal immunochemical test [FIT]) every year to check for colorectal cancer.
 If you’re African American, you should start this screening process at age 45.